Home Compare AAF.L vs TIGO

 Valuation

-Both profiles are strong on valuation, but Millicom International Cellular S.A. leads clearly.
+On valuation, the same pattern holds: both are strong, but Millicom International Cellular S.A. still leads clearly.

 AAF.L